mspncp/gosu-wiki/C++ Tutorial.md

 ## Source Code

 The code for the complete game, together with the required media files, can be found in the Gosu distribution of your choice ('examples/Tutorial.cpp').
-To run the game, setup a new project as seen in [[GettingStartedOnOsx]], [[GettingStartedOnWindows]] or [[GettingStartedOnLinux]], respectively, and use `Tutorial.cpp` as the only source file.
+To run the game, setup a new project as seen in [[Getting Started on OS X]], [[Getting Started on Windows]] or [[Getting Started on Linux]], respectively, and use `Tutorial.cpp` as the only source file.

 ## 1. Overriding Window's callbacks